 The EDGE of Existence programme uses EDGE Lists to prioritise species for conservation.
 EDGE Lists comprise the most evolutionarily distinct and threatened species on Earth—EDGE Species—the loss of which would represent the loss of long branches of the Tree of Life.

-The latest EDGE Lists for amphibians, birds, mammals, ray-finned fish, reptiles, sharks and rays, freshwater crayfish, and gymnosperms are available for download here.
-These lists are based on a 2021 taxonomic treatment and 2022.2 Red List data, see here for more information.
+The 2024 EDGE Lists for amphibians, birds, mammals, ray-finned fish, reptiles, sharks and rays, and gymnosperms are available for download here.
+These lists are based on a 2024 taxonomic treatment and Red List version 2023.2, see here for more information.

 It is important to note that these EDGE Lists comprise only the species that meet the criteria to be considered EDGE Species.
 Read on for more information on how we create EDGE Lists.